 The RSTA shall transmit an RSTA2ISTA LMR to all (#1157) ISTAs that were allocated resources in the preceding measurement sounding phase.
 All the RSTA2ISTA LMR frames are carried in one HE MU PPDU; if there is only one RSTA2ISTA LMR it may be carried in an HE SU PPDU.
-If ISTA2RSTA LMR was negotiated, the RSTA shall assign I2R resources to the ISTAs using a Trigger frame of variant Ranging, subvariant Report; see subclause 9.3.1.22.9 (Ranging Trigger variant).
+If ISTA2RSTA LMR was negotiated, the RSTA shall assign uplink resources to the ISTAs using a Trigger frame of variant Ranging, subvariant Report; see subclause 9.3.1.22.9 (Ranging Trigger variant).
 The Ranging Trigger frame of subvariant Report is called the TF Ranging LMR (#1977).

 TGaz Editor: Move the second paragraph of pag 144 (line 10) to 1.22.6.4.6.2 TB Ranging measurement exchange for Secure LTF:

-In the secured mode of TB Ranging, a device should discard ranging measurements when it detects that the transmit center frequency offset (CFO) between the ISTA and the RSTA exceeds the allowed tolerance from the values specified in 27.3.18.3 and 27.3.14.3.